 Yes, Busylight is compatible with Cisco Jabber version 11 and above.

 Yes.
-Busylight is compatible with Microsoft Teams, but only in regards to your Presence state.
-The Microsoft API isn't, as of yet, updated for Call Events. (incoming calls, outgoing calls and IM) However - we do have a workaround for this feature.
-It requires a Plantronics headset and the PlantronicsHUB to work.
+Our newest release for the Microsoft Teams integration is compatible with both Call Events and Presence, but if you're running an earlier version of our Teams software, you're going to need a work-around for Call Events. (incoming calls, outgoing calls and IM) It requires a Plantronics headset and the PlantronicsHUB to work.
 Here's a guide on how set it up: MS Teams Call Events Workaround

 For multiple reasons:

 - If you're using more than one platform frequently and simultaneously, then you need the kuandoHUB to prioritize which platform(s) dictate the presence of your Busylight.